afcastano/aws-gcp-migration/docs/tutorial/aws/WORDPRESS-3-TIER.md

 ```
 **aws_instance.wp:** Our wp instance.
 The `ami` attribute comes from a `data` resource defined in [main.tf](../../../terraform/modules/aws_wordpress/main.tf), go check it out.
 `key_name` Refers to the key we need to connect to the instance via ssh.
 That key is also created in [main.tf](../../../terraform/modules/aws_wordpress/main.tf).
+The `tags` attribute in `aws_instance.bastion` will be used by velostrata to select the instances that will be migrated.
+I'll explain this in the next tutorial.
 The `count` attribute indicates how many instances of the resource are we creating.

 **null_resource.wp_provisioner:** Now, this resource is the one that actually provisions the WordPress software into the instance.
 There are several aspects worth considering here: